Lucia Pytter: Life

 On her own initiative and partly with her own funds and efforts, she made sure to provide food, care and medical assistance to many of the city's poor and needy.
 She had a soup kitchen for 30 poor families every Wednesday, and organized collections for food for the poor.
 In 1799, she founded a professional handicrafts school and she also founded a leprosy asylum, both for females.
 She participated in the press in the debate of social issues, and published a work about social care.
-In consultation with his friend Hans Nielsen Hauge, she also worked to establish a middle school where Christianity would be prioritized.
+In consultation with her friend Hans Nielsen Hauge, she also worked to establish a middle school where Christianity would be prioritized.
 She is also considered to be the author behind the anonymously published collection of poems Svarte-Digen from 1794.

 She died after prolonged illness and was buried at St. Mary's Church in Bergen.